 Myxomatosis in humans – Is it contagious

 Is myxomatosis contagious to humans and are there possible symptoms?
 No, it is not contagious to humans and there are no myxomatosis symptoms in humans.
 Also, this virus cannot cause illness in humans.
-The virus affects only rabbits.
+It affects only rabbits.

 CSIRO chairman Ian Clunies Ross and two other scientists, Macfarlane Burnet and Frank Fenner injected themselves with the myxoma virus just to prove it did not affect humans.